Deep-Sea-888/Operation-Agreement/Exhibit C - V2.md

 8. A proposal that creates any conflict of interest from members of the proposing team or committee members must be reported to the committee Lead.
 Committee members with conflicts of interest cannot process, comment, or vote on a proposal.
 9. Any attempts of Bribery or offer of future payments, token ownership, or compensations/gifts of any form to committee members will immediately cancel a proposal process.
 Accepted bribes by committee members will lead to the immediate removal of the members from the committee.

-### 4.3 Application and approval process:
+## 6.0 Application and approval process:

-**Easy and quick access to funding** is essential to a successful grant program.
+Easy and quick access to funding is essential to a successful grant program.
 Numerous examples in the space have shown that this is one of the most critical reasons teams consider when choosing a network.

-### Funding Tiers and requirements:
+### 6.1 Funding Tiers and requirements:

 As long as the market cap of Shimmer is depressed no grants should be given out to avoid immediate depletion of the Treasury.
 For this reason, if the market cap of Shimmer is ***below 50 Million USD***, then no funding will be approved.
 When the market cap is above 50 million USD, the below tier structure shall be followed.